nodejs/nodejs.dev/src/documentation/0000-socket-programming-with-net-module/index.md

 })
 ```

 With this server running, connect to it using your system's command-line TCP interface.
 The two most common are telnet and netcat.
 If you're unsure which, try both!
-If neither work a quick search for "telnet alternative for \<your OS\>" will help.
+If neither work, search on Google for "telnet alternative for \<your OS\>".

 In another terminal connect to the running TCP server:
 ```bash